TommyPKeane/game_of_life/README.md

 When this runs, it will write-out an HTML file with an SVG written-out for the grid.
 This is definitely not efficient, but it's an extremely simple way to write-out a visual representation of the game's "Universe" at each tick-state.

 The committed version here is set for a `100x100` grid with 50 ticks.
 Each written-out (read: generated) "frame" is around `700kB`, which is quite a lot for what should be `10kB` of data.
-Part of this is because for visual effect, each Cell is set to be rendered as a `5px`-by-`5px` square, so there's a logical factor of 25, but really the filesize is because of all the characters used to define an SVG `<rect />` tag per Cell, along with the other requried minimal HTML.
+Part of this is because for visual effect, each Cell is set to be rendered as a `5px`-by-`5px` square, so there's a logical factor of 25, but really the filesize is because of all the `8`-bit characters used to define an SVG `<rect />` tag per Cell, along with the other required minimal HTML.

 Any SVG compatible web-browser should be able to render the generated frames.
 Unfortunately, automated animated is not (yet) supported.